nathmota/funda-analysis/docs/index.md

 You can also check it up on [raw data](/data/raw/).
 It’s possible to see that it is going to take a lot of work.

-And so, the following province CSV files were generated.
+And so, the following provinces CSV files were generated.
 The number corresponds to the quantity of listings returned:

 Drenthe - 1912